marczaku/212-collections/README.md

 - [8 LINQ](8-linq)

 ## Passing Criteria
-Implement either `TurboLinkedStack`, `TurboLinkedQueue` or `TurboLinkedList` including Unit Tests.
+Implement either `TurboLinkedQueue` or `TurboLinkedList` including Unit Tests and the Demo Application.

 ## Excellent Criteria
-On top of that, implement `TurboStack`, `TurboQueue` or `TurboList`, which internally uses an array for a buffer instead of a linked list.
+On top of that, implement `TurboQueue` or `TurboList`, which internally uses an array for a buffer instead of a linked list.